 The goal of the trial is to improve educational outcomes, with a focus on bridging the gap to school readiness.

 For more information on the trial, visit the Parkville Institute website.

-- local expertise regarding the benefits of different instructional models.
+The pilot will draw on international evidence and local expertise regarding the benefits of different instructional models.

 The pilot aligns with existing play-based approaches under the Australian Early Years Learning Framework, known to improve children’s early developmental outcomes.